 Mexico and China appear to be following Canada’s lead, and officials from nearly two dozen other countries are at least exploring the possibility of incorporating private certification into their regulatory mechanisms.
 GFSI and Mexican officials are discussing a possible memorandum of understanding that would align GFSI certification with compliance to a new risk assessment and management norm proposed by Mexico’s National Service for Health, Food Safety and Agricultural Food Quality (SENASICA), GFSI officials tell Food Quality & Safety.

-In November 2015, GFSI and China’s Certification and Accreditation Administration announced that Chinese HACCP was “technically equivalent” to the technical requirements of GFSI Version 6.
+In November 2015, GFSI and China’s Certification and Accreditation Administration announced that Chinese Hazard Analysis and Critical Control Points were “technically equivalent” to the technical requirements of GFSI Version 6.
 Technical equivalence is a new category specifically for government-owned schemes, and is comparable to GFSI recognition for commercial schemes.
 “The Chinese government [is] the first government to approach GFSI and submit their national certification scheme to be assessed against the GFSI requirements,” GFSI announced at the time.

 During last year’s Global Food Safety Conference (GFSC) in Berlin, Canada co-chaired a side meeting with representatives from 19 other nations to discuss the role of private certification in regulatory oversight.
 “We are going to continue this conversation and have another round of government-to-government meetings” during the February 2017 GFSC in Houston, Burgham said.
 Regulators in Canada and other countries have “a great opportunity to leverage the investments that private companies are making toward certification,” he added.
 “There are real opportunities for those parties to work together.”